 Payment Plan Option

-We offer a payment plan option for all students.
+We offer a payment plan option for all students at nec.afford.com.
 The Tuition Management System (TMS) is a payment plan that will allow a student to divide the tuition due by semester over 5 monthly payments.
-There is a $65 enrollment fee for the year or a $55 enrollment fee per semester.
+There is a $65 enrollment fee for the year or a $55 enrollment fee.
 There are no finance or interest charges for this service.

 Alternative (Private) Education Loans

 Alternative loans are credit-based loans offered by banks and credit unions that can be used to supplement financial aid.
 The student is the borrower and a credit worthy co-signer may be required.
 These loans typically offer a fixed or variable interest rates and lack the benefits of federal student loans.
 Students may borrow up to the Cost of Attendance minus any financial aid they are eligible to receive.
-Please refer to www.elmselect.com for a list of lenders.
+Please refer to nec.edu/loans for a list of loans NEC students have used.
 A separate application is usually sent directly to the lender, which is then forwarded to our office for certification of the student’s status.

 Private Scholarships and Grants